What is ACH Chargeback Defense?

 Sometimes, a letter just isn’t enough.
 Depending on the size of the transaction and the laws in the state where the fraudster lives, you might be able to file a case in small claims court or file a debt collection lawsuit to claim your money.
-We suggest working with a law firm that can work on a full contingency model, where you pay a percentage of the revenue they are able to recover for you, or a hybrid model where you still pay some initial fees, in order to minimize your upfront legal costs.
+In order to minimize your upfront legal costs, we suggest working with a law firm that can work on a full contingency model, where you pay a percentage of the revenue they are able to recover for you, or a hybrid model where you still pay some initial fees.

 You may also want to look for a law firm that has locations in multiple states, so you can use that same firm for different friendly fraud cases instead of having to find a new attorney in each state.